-JOHN HANKINS, Secretary, is a lifelong reporter and editor, writing extensively about the political process, environment and grassroots action.
-He owned the Santa Barbara County News Service and companion News Clipping Service, distributing his original news stories and features to a dozen newspapers throughout the tri-counties.
+JOHN HANKINS, Secretary, is a lifelong reporter and editor, writing extensively about the political process, environment and grassroots activism.
+He owned the Santa Barbara County News Service and companion News Clipping Service, distributing original news stories and features to a dozen newspapers throughout the tri-counties.
 Now semi-retired, he is editor of Condor Call, the Sierra Club’s newsletter covering Ventura and Santa Barbara counties.
-Known as Condor John (“I’m an endangered species!”) he serves on the board and as a speaker for the club’s Wilderness Basics Course.
+Known as "Condor John," he serves on the Sierra Club board and as a speaker for the club’s Wilderness Basics Course.
 Born and bred on the East Coast, he joined the Navy and adopted California during dry dock, reveling in its progressive attitude and expansive outdoor opportunities for hiking, rock climbing and ocean sports.
-He met and married Suz Montgomery in Ventura and both are enamored of each other and working in the political realm to ensure a quality of life for all.
+He met and married Suz Montgomery in Ventura and both are enamored with each other and with working in the political realm to ensure a better quality of life for all.

 STEVE DOLL is passionate about the community and the causes he serves.
 He was born and grew up in Glendale, graduated from San Diego State University, moved to Ventura in 1989 with wife Caroline and two children.
 Being self-employed in commercial real estate has allowed Steve the flexibility necessary for involvement with many organizations.
 Entrepreneurial in spirit, he is a principal in a startup company making the Raticator, an ecofriendly, and humane rodent control using cutting edged infrared technology.
 He has served as Chairman of the Ventura Chamber of Commerce and the Ventura YMCA, Commissioner for the Ventura Port District, and President of the Ventura Downtown Rotary and Lions Clubs.
-Currently he serves on the boards of Ventura Fair Foundation, Pier Into the Future Foundation, and Ventura Visitors and Convention Bureau.
+In addition to the Ventura Land Trust board, he currently serves on the boards of Ventura Fair Foundation, Pier Into the Future Foundation, and Ventura Visitors and Convention Bureau.
 Through his involvement with Kirwin International Relief Foundation, and with donations from Ventura’s Rotary and Lions Clubs, he traveled to provide disaster relief in the aftermath of Hurricane Sandy, the Nepal earthquake, and flooding in Baton Rouge.
 Locally he led the committee to pass the first SOAR vote that allowed creation of the successful Ventura Community Park.
-Co-Founder of the Ventura Marathon as well as the Ventura Turkey Trot (9th year), has raised awareness and funding for local charities.
+Co-Founder of the Ventura Marathon as well as the Ventura Turkey Trot (9th year), he has raised awareness and funding for local charities.
 Steve enjoys ocean swimming, skiing, hiking, and cars!
 He is a long-time endurance event competitor, including participating in the New Zealand Ironman with wife Caroline in 2009.

-SUSAN LEFEVRE, is an adjunct professor at CSUCI and an independent education consultant.
+SUSAN LEFEVRE is an adjunct professor at CSUCI and an independent education consultant.
 Prior to this she served as the Program Manager for the Young Entrepreneurs Academy/STEM Initiative, Executive Director of the Ventura County Leadership Academy, and Curator of Education for the Carnegie Art Museum.
 She has a long history of involvement with non-profit institutions and currently serves on the Oxnard College Foundation Board.
 Susan’s love for the outdoors comes from being raised in Monterey County by parents who were avid campers.
 Her parents instilled in her a sense of adventure and awe for the ‘wild country.’
 She appreciates the opportunity to foster support and widen public appreciation of the Ventura County’s beautiful natural spaces.
 Susan, her late husband, Stephen, and son, Aaron (who lives in Asia), enjoyed countless wonderful trips exploring, camping, kayaking, hiking, and sailing together.
 When she is not engaged in educational endeavors or with family, you will find Susan hiking in the mountains of California.

 JANE MONTAGUE, a Ventura native, grew up spending time in Ventura’s hills as well as in the Sierras, Channel Islands, National Forests, and bodysurfing at the local beach breaks.
 A graduate of Loyola Marymount University with a degree in Civil Engineering, Jane is a registered California Professional Engineer and a Certified Floodplain Manager who specializes in land, earth and water.
 She is the 30-year owner of Lewis Engineering, the first engineering consulting firm to receive the City of Ventura’s Green Business Certification.
 Jane’s work allows her to advocate for the outdoors as well as support a variety of local nonprofits.
 In addition to serving on the Ventura Land Trust board, she volunteers with Surfrider Ventura, the Ventura Botanical Gardens, Ojai Valley Land Conservancy and the Sierra Club where she has participated in and helps coordinate the Wilderness Basics Course program.
 Jane lives in Ventura with her husband Curt and two adult children, Sarah Jane and Jason, She has instilled in her children a great love and respect for our planet and the way we interact with it.
 Jane loves traveling, gardening and being outdoors and is proud to advocate for Ventura County’s natural areas that need human protection.

-ED WEHAN, joined the Board of Trustees of the Ventura Land Trust in 2017 after serving for 16 years on the City of Ventura Parks and Recreation Commission and on the Board of the Ventura Visitors and Convention Bureau.
+ED WEHAN joined the Board of Trustees of the Ventura Land Trust in 2017 after serving for 16 years on the City of Ventura Parks and Recreation Commission and on the Board of the Ventura Visitors and Convention Bureau.
 In addition to being a VLT Board member, he also currently serves as Chair of the Ventura Community Partnership Foundation.
 Ed graduated from UCSB and USC with an MBA.
 Having been brought up as a child in the wild and woolly 1950's San Fernando Valley, he acquired a taste for the outdoors and adventure by exploring the mostly uninhabited Santa Monica Mountains.
 Having watched the Valley change in to what we see today, he wonders how the lack of open space inhibits the appreciation for the natural world in today's youth.
 Because of that, his passion for VLT is evident.
 Although retired from the Deckers Outdoor Corporation, Ed stays active in the community as a parks, recreation and open space advocate.
 He is a regular runner, still competing in races of all distances (including many ultras in his past).
 Summers are spent backpacking and fishing.
-Ed's wife, Val, is a 4th grade teacher and his daughter, Mallory, attends George Washington University in DC.
+Ed's wife, Val, is a 4th grade teacher and his daughter, Mallory, a graduate students at George Washington University in DC.

 SCOTT WEISS, has lived in Ventura for more than 50 years and joined the Board of Trustees in July, 2017.
 He spent his childhood exploring the Ventura hills which led to his interest in the VLT.
 Scott has been involved in environmental issues for most of his life.
 In 1990 he was involved in the slow growth movement in Oxnard and was one of only four candidates endorsed by Patagonia in his bid for Oxnard City Council and has been active with the Sierra Club and the Board of Directors of the Environmental Defense Center in Santa Barbara.
 Professionally, Scott is a Certified Public Accountant, Certified Management Accountant and a Real Estate Broker.
 He is the managing partner of the CPA firm; Weiss, Bowens, and Magson, LLP, held a Series 7 securities license for 10 years, served as a mediator to the Ventura County Courts and currently serves as an arbitrator for the Ventura County Bar Association.
 Scott’s passion is music.
 He is a semi-professional trumpet player, musical conductor, founder and conductor of the Ojai Pops Orchestra, and has studied and played with some of the top musicians in the world.
 Scott has produced over 10 videos on world class trumpet players and is the founder and Executive Director of Music 4 Kids.
 Scott and his wife, who enjoy hiking, biking and traveling, have lived in the Ojai Valley for almost 30 years.